 2. EMA-EU MSs-FDA initiative on inspections for generic applications

-In light of the successful implementation of the initiative mentioned in the previous section, the EMA, the FDA and the regulatory authorities in some EU Member States agreed to launch a joint initiative to collaborate on the sharing of information and conduct of inspections of bioequivalence studies submitted in support of marketing-authorisation applications for generic medicines.
+In light of the successful implementation of the joint GCP inspections pilot initiative, the EMA, the FDA and the regulatory authorities in some EU Member States agreed to launch a joint initiative to collaborate on the sharing of information and conduct of inspections of bioequivalence studies submitted in support of marketing-authorisation applications for generic medicines.
 The objectives and the list of EU Member States involved are described in the Terms of engagement for this initiative.

-The initiative will begin with an 18-month pilot phase that will run between January 2014 and June 2015.
-A report on its outcome would be made available after the pilot phase.
+The initiative began with an 18-month pilot phase running between January 2014 and June 2015.
+A report on its outcome will be made available.

 - Good clinical practice compliance (veterinary)